timothy sykes logo

 Check out my AI penny stocks watchlist here!

-Here are 10 semiconductor penny stocks that could provide major trading opportunities in 2025 based on sector trends, recent catalysts, and overall market momentum:
+Here are 10 semiconductor penny stocks / low-priced chip stocks that could set up major trading opportunities in 2026 based on sector themes, recent catalysts, and momentum potential.

 Before you send in your orders, take note: I have NO plans to trade these stocks unless they fit my preferred setups.
 This is only a watchlist.